Glench/ExtPay/README.md

 ### 1. Install

-Copy the [dist/ExtPay.js](dist/ExtPay.js) file into your project, or, if you're using a bundler:
+Copy the [dist/ExtPay.js](dist/ExtPay.js) file into your project, or, if you're using a bundler (like Webpack or Rollup):

 ```bash
 npm install extpay --save